 Repaying your loan

-Don’t worry about ending up in debt from your studies.
-Graduates with a home address in England, who have a student loan, only start repaying their tuition fee loan the April after graduation and once they earn over £21,000 per year, and even then at very reasonable rates (e.g. £4 a month for earners of £21,000).
+Graduates with a home address in England, who have a student loan, only start repaying their tuition fee loan the April after graduation and once they earn over £21,000 per year, and then only on the amount above £21,000 (e.g. £7 a month for earners of £21,000).

-It’s unlikely you’ll ever have to pay the whole amount unless you earn £37,000 a year or more (and even then it would still take up to 30 years).
+To repay the whole amount you would need to earn £37,000 a year or more (and even then it would still take up to 30 years).
 This means you may have some (or even all) of your loan written off.

-These loans do attract some interest which is charged at diferent rates depending on your earnings.
+These loans attract interest which is charged at different rates depending on your earnings.
 For more details on interest rates, please visit the Student Loans Company website.
 Please note that the terms of student loans are set by the Government rather than the University.

 Some students with specialist circumstances may qualify for additional funding to help support them during their courses.

 For students with children

 - Parents’ Learning Allowance - means-tested on household income.
 Maximum available £1,573.

 - Childcare Grant - means-tested on household income.
 A maximum of 85% of your weekly childcare costs may be paid on your behalf, up to £155.24 per week for one child and £266.15 per week for two or more children.
 For example, if childcare for one child is £150, you may receive a £127.50 grant (85% of £150).